-- An employee must have completed at least one year's service with the Company before they can qualify for foster leave. - The appropriate authorities need to confirm their status as a 'Long-term Foster Carer'. - If an employee and their partner are both employees of the Company, only one parent may be granted fostering leave.
+- An employee must have completed at least one year's service with the Company before they can qualify for foster leave. - The employee needs to provide evidence of their status as an approved foster carer from the appropriate authorities. - If an employee and their partner are both employees of the Company, only one parent may be granted fostering leave.